casudo/crondock/README.md

 ## Key Features
 **Cron Job Scheduling**:
-  - Automatically detects environment variables prefixed with `RS_` to set up cron job schedules for scripts.
+  - Automatically detects environment variables prefixed with `RS_CRON_` to set up cron job schedules for scripts.
   - Supports flexible cron expressions for scheduling (e.g., "*/5 * * * *").

+**Parameter Support**:
+  - Allows you to pass parameters to your scripts using environment variables.

 **Multi-Script Execution**:
   - Supports the execution of multiple script types (`.sh`, `.py`, etc.) using an `EXTENSION_MAP` to associate the script extension with the proper interpreter.